Welding Helmet Fogging up? 10 Ways to Prevent It

 - Apply only on the external side of the cover lens.
 The filter must never come into contact with any chemical substance.

 - You must remove the cover lens from the helmet.
-If you got an auto-darkening helmet, any liquids that will find their way in the filter’s electronic mechanism will damage it and void any warranty.
-Also, you do not want any liquids to fill the gaps in your helmet and make it look dirty.
+If you got an auto-darkening helmet, any liquids that will find their way into the filter’s electronic mechanism will damage it and void the warranty.
+Also, you do not want liquids to fill the gaps in your helmet.

 How to apply home materials on the cover lens

 - First, remove the inside cover lens and clean both sides with an alcohol-based cleaner.
-Wearing single-use gloves is very helpful.
+Wearing single-use elastic gloves is helpful.

-- When the surface is completely dry, apply the material of your choice at the lowest quantity, just enough to cover the surface.
+- When the surface is completely dry, apply the material of your choice in the lowest quantity, just enough to cover the surface.

-- Use a clean, soft rug to buff the surface until there are no visible remainings.
-Any visible remainings will distort your vision when welding.
+- Use a clean, soft rug to buff the surface until there are no visible remains because they can distort your vision when welding.
 Do not use rough or dirty rags or heavily used wipes to prevent blurring the cover lens.
 An ordinary but clean wipe for glasses is ideal.

-- Reinsert the cover lens back to the welding helmet.
+- Reinsert the cover lens back into the welding helmet.
 The ultra-thin remaining layer is enough to prevent fogging.

 4. Keep your welding helmet warm.

-As mentioned fogging happens when there are temperature differences.
-If the welding helmet is way too cold, even a couple of exhalations will cause fogging.
+As mentioned, fogging happens when there are temperature differences.
+If the helmet is way too cold, even a couple of exhalations will cause fogging.